andrezero/andretorgal.site.old/meta/project/backlog.md

   - [ ] refactor routes code, decouple routes from sources so that data from one source can be used in different routers

 ## Issues

+- [ ] `react-dom.development.js:522 Warning: Encountered two children with the same key, /tags/social-web` in `/tags`

 ### a11y